jgensler8/sharesystem/README.md

 [`./src/components/SolanaConnection.tsx`](./src/components/SolanaConnection.tsx) contains a React component with a render-prop to inject the TypeScript API into any React application

+Note: borsh-js does not support all types that Rust supports

 #### Back End (Rust)

 [`./src/program-rust-searchengine`](./src/program-rust-searchengine) contract that supports finding and indexing Resources